Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Experiment

 Figs.~\ref{fig:fig7}(a) and (b) show distinctly different probe transmission spectra for $\theta_p = 0$ and $17.5^0$, respectively.
 The peaks in the spectra correspond to photons absorbed from a lattice beam and emitted via stimulated emission into the probe, while dips correspond to photons absorbed from the probe and emitted into a lattice beam.
+Note that the pump-probe spectra only show features arising from the interaction of the $\hat{y}$-polarized probe with the co-propagating $\hat{y}$-polarized lattice beams $\vec{k}_1$, $\vec{k}_2$ depicted in Fig.~\ref{fig:samir1}.
+Contributions to the pump-probe spectrum from the other two lattice beams $\vec{k}_3$ and $\vec{k}_4$ are suppressed due to Doppler broadening in the $z$-direction, as pointed out earlier~\cite{aspect1998, samir22}.

 We discuss first the periodic case shown in Fig.~\ref{fig:fig7}~(a), in which the probe is aligned with the $z$-axis ($\theta_p = 0$).
-This system was analyzed in detail in Ref.~\cite{samir22}, where it was confirmed that the spectral features denoted as $\Omega_Z$ arise from probe-induced Raman transitions between adjacent vibrational levels corresponding to oscillations along the $z$-axis in each well, and the $\Omega_B$ features arise from Brillouin-like directed transport along the $\pm x$-directions.
+This system was analyzed in detail in Ref.~\cite{samir22}, where it was confirmed that the spectral features denoted as $\Omega_z$ arise from probe-induced Raman transitions between adjacent vibrational levels corresponding to oscillations along the $z$-axis in each well, and the $\Omega_B$ features arise from Brillouin-like directed transport along the $\pm x$-directions.

 Indeed, the vibrational frequency in the $z$-direction is determined in the system model by \cite{samir22}